Mediolateral Balance 10-22-04 Pete Ramey with 2018 edits

-Those exceptions aside, the vast majority of the time it is best to balance the internal structures of the foot to the ground.
+Those exceptions aside, the vast majority of the time it is best to balance the internal structures of the foot (P3 and the lateral cartilages) to the ground.
 To accomplish this in the field, I combine four very flawed indicators:

 Looking at a quality zero degree DP radiograph, it is easy to measure and compare exactly how much sole is on each side, thus to determine if the mediolateral ground plane of P3 is parallel with the ground.
 This is a very useful tool for sorting through imbalance issues, but it has a big flaw – you can really only see the mediolateral balance in one spot near the widest part of the foot on a radiograph.
 You can’t see heel or toe balance.